Uberi/speech_recognition/README.rst

 `PyAudio <http://people.csail.mit.edu/hubert/pyaudio/#downloads>`__ is required if and only if you want to use microphone input (``Microphone``).
 PyAudio version 0.2.9+ is required, as earlier versions have overflow issues with recording on certain machines.

-If not installed, everything in the library will still work, except attempting to instantiate a ``Microphone`` object will throw an ``AttributeError``.
+If not installed, everything in the library will still work, except attempting to instantiate a ``Microphone`` object will raise an ``AttributeError``.

 The installation instructions are quite good as of PyAudio v0.2.9.
 For convenience, they are summarized below: